xremap/xremap/README.md

 * Alt: `M-`, `ALT-`
 * Windows: `SUPER-`, `WIN-`, `WINDOWS-`

-You may use multiple prefixes like `C-M-Shift-a`.
+You can use multiple prefixes like `C-M-Shift-a`.
+You may also prefix them with `L` or `R` (case-insensitive) so that remapping is triggered only on a left or right modifier, e.g. `LCtrl-a`.

 ### application